Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Model

 \section{Model}

 We study a game between three players: a principal, and two agents who are called Michael ($m$) and Wendy ($w$).
 The principal must choose one of the agents to promote.
 The promotion decision serves to induce the agents to exert effort so as to be more productive.
 It delivers a unit benefit to the chosen agent, as well as the agent's productivity to the principal.
 One can broadly interpret the promotion opportunity as a reward (e.g., salary raise, employee recognition, favorable task assignment) that motivates agents to undertake costly investments.
-For the sake of concreteness, we shall stick to the interpretation of promotion throughout.\footnote{Most real-world employment relationships are governed by promotion-based reward systems that tie wage to job titles \citep{baker1988compensation, prendergast1999provision}.
-We use the tournament between agents to capture the incentive system used by the principal, and will discuss the consequence of this modeling choice in Section \ref{sec_discussion}. }
+For the sake of concreteness, we shall stick to the interpretation of promotion throughout.

 Specifically, each agent $i\in\{m,w \}$ chooses a level of \df{effort} $\mu_i\in \{\ul\mu,\bar\mu \}$, with $0<\ul\mu<\bar\mu<1$, at a cost $C(\mu_i)$.
 Suppose that $C(\ul\mu)=0$ and that $C(\bar\mu)=C \in (0,1/2)$.
 The effort $\mu_i$ generates a random \emph{productivity} $\tilde{\ta}_i$ for agent $i$, with $\mu_i$ being the probability that $\tilde{\ta}_i=1$ and $1-\mu_i$ the probability that $\tilde{\ta}_i=0$.
 Given the profile $\bm{\mu}\coloneqq (\mu_m,\mu_w)$, productivities are drawn independently across the agents.